carpentries-incubator/scons-novice/episodes/01-intro.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- Make allows us to specify what depends on what and how to update things that are out of date.
+- SCons allows us to specify what depends on what and how to update things that are out of date.

 ::::::::::::::::::::::::::::::::::::::::::::::::::